fyquah/fyp-worker-dispatcher/analysis/README.md

 # Analysis

-*I assume you have looked through the main README*
+*I assume you have looked through the main README.
+Throughout this document, unless otherwise stated, the scripts assumes that you are in `ROOT/analysis`.
+ROOT will be used as a variable indicating the path to this repo.*

 All the python programs (excluding some very very simply scripts, which can live in ROOT/scripts/) used in the project lives in this directory.
 The